 It’ll do for now though; we spent our first ‘vanlife’ night in a quiet car park in town, trying to make our heater work and wondering what to do for dinner as we’d forgotten the cooker.
 It was an icy night, but we have so many blankets from family and friends we avoided frostbite and managed to play a round of Gin Rummy, with gloves on.

-Hopefully we’ll be heading off for some proper touring in the summer; until then we’ll be living between places, spending weekends on Dartmoor and trying not to set ourselves on fire with the heater.
+Now we’re spending weekends on Dartmoor and trying not to set ourselves on fire with the heater.